Effective operators for Robin eigenvalues in domains with corners: Introduction

 First, we consider the case when the maximum curvature is not attained at the corners. \begin{theorem} Denote $H_{j,*}:= \max_{s\in[0,\ell_j]}H_j(s)$, $H_*:=\max_j H_{j,*}$, and assume that

 and that each corner of $\Omega$ is either concave or non-resonant.
 Then for each $n\in\NN$ and $\alpha\to +\infty$ one has

-\end{theorem} In fact, the proof of Theorem~\ref{thm2} appears to be less involved than the one of Theorem~\ref{thm-poly}: the main ingredient is that the eigenvalues of $D_j-\alpha H_j$ are exponentially close to those of $N_j-\alpha H_j$, which is a simple consequence of Agmon-type estimates, hence, the contribution of the boundary conditions to be imposed at the vertices is very small (as the eigenfunctions are concentrated near the point of maximal curvature).
+\end{theorem} In fact, the proof of Theorem~\ref{thm2} appears to be less involved than the one of Theorem~\ref{thm-poly}: the main ingredient is that the eigenvalues of $D_j-\alpha H_j$ are exponentially close to those of $N_j-\alpha H_j$, which is a simple consequence of Agmon-type estimates, hence, the contribution of the boundary conditions to be imposed at the vertices is very small (as the eigenfunctions are concentrated near the set on which the curvature attains its maximal value).
 The remainder $\cO(1)$ is the same as for the effective operator in \eqref{eq-eff} obtained for smooth domains.
 Furthermore, under suitable geometric assumptions a complete asymptotic expansion can be obtained, see Subsection~\ref{ssec-thm2}.
 We remark that the non-resonance condition is still used in the proof of Theorem~\ref{thm2}, and we have no intuition on what kind of asymptotics can be expected without additional conditions on the corners.

 The second important case we were able to study is as follows:

 i.e. each side is either a line segment or a circle arc.
 We explicitly mention that $H_j$ can be different for different $j$.
 Then we obtain the following result, which is in the same spirit as Theorem~\ref{thm-poly}: